Mintbase/Grants-Program/applications/setheum.md

 Please provide the following:
   * A brief description of the project.
-  * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+  * An indication of how you will integrate this project into Substrate / Mintbase / Kusama.
   * An indication of why your team is interested in creating this project.

 The Setheum Network MVP will include the following parts